Engine sludge, forms as engine oil oxidizes and breaks down; leaving behind deposits recognized as, engine sludge.

 Crankcase Ventilation System – (PCV) Valve

-Engine sludge can be caused by a poorly designed or defective crankcase ventilation system.
-If the (PCV) system fails; severe sludge buildup and oil leaks can occur.
-The (PCV) system helps remove moisture; a major contaminant; from the oil.
-When an engine is running; it generates a good deal of heat.
-When the engine cools; condensation forms.
+So, engine sludge can be caused by a, poorly designed or defective crankcase ventilation system.
+If the (PCV) system fails, severe sludge buildup and oil leaks can occur.
+The (PCV) system helps remove moisture, a major contaminant, from the oil.
+When an engine is running, it generates a good deal of heat.
+When the engine cools, condensation forms.

 Coolant And Fuel Leaking Into The Oil Is Very Serious

-So, It’s no coincidence that one of the most overlooked engine problems is also responsible for the most costly repairs.
-Overlooking engine sludge is a decision that most people will regret.
-Searching for the signs of engine sludge; changing your oil regularly and reading your car’s manual will help keep you on the road.
-Finally, A little planning and effort now can save you a lot of trouble in the future.
+So, it’s no coincidence that one of the most overlooked engine problems; is also responsible for the most costly repairs.
+That’s why, overlooking engine sludge is a decision that most people will regret.
+Also, Searching for the signs of engine sludge; changing your oil regularly and reading your car’s manual will help keep you on the road.
+Finally, a little planning and effort now, can save you a lot of trouble in the future.